Capsifen® (Bioavailable Capsaicinoids via FenuMat® — Akay Bioactives)

 4/5 Evidence Score

-Capsifen® is Akay Bioactives' red chili (Capsicum annum) capsaicinoid complex delivered via FenuMat® technology — fenugreek galactomannan beadlets that encapsulate capsaicinoids in self-emulsifying hydrogel form.
+Capsifen is Akay Bioactives' red chili (Capsicum annum) capsaicinoid complex delivered via FenuMat technology, fenugreek galactomannan beadlets that encapsulate capsaicinoids in self-emulsifying hydrogel form.
 Standardized to 2.1% total capsaicinoids (capsaicin + dihydrocapsaicin + nordihydrocapsaicin).
-The FenuMat delivery delivers 19× higher serum bioavailability of 'free' (unconjugated) capsaicinoids vs standard capsaicin extracts, with pungency masked — solving the fundamental challenge of capsaicinoid supplementation (burning sensation and stomach discomfort at effective doses).
-The pivotal trial (Roopashree 2024, Frontiers in Nutrition, doi:10.3389/fnut.2024.1348328) was a 3-arm randomized double-blind placebo-controlled crossover in 105 healthy overweight participants over 28 days: 100 mg and 200 mg doses produced dose-dependent 4.8% and 6.2% weight reductions, increased energy expenditure, fat oxidation (measured via Quark C-PET cardiopulmonary exercise testing), endurance/time to exhaustion, and body temperature elevation (+1-2°C).
-Critically, no adverse events: no increased heart rate, palpitations, sweating, or abdominal pain.
-Honest framing: well-designed recent trial in a relevant population; the bioavailability and tolerability advantages over plain capsaicin are clinically meaningful.
+The FenuMat delivery provides 19× higher serum bioavailability of 'free' (unconjugated) capsaicinoids vs standard capsaicin extracts, with pungency masked, solving the fundamental challenge of capsaicinoid supplementation (burning sensation and stomach discomfort at effective doses).
+In a randomized double-blind placebo-controlled crossover in healthy overweight participants, 100 mg and 200 mg doses produced dose-dependent weight reductions, increased energy expenditure, fat oxidation, endurance, and body temperature elevation, with no increased heart rate, palpitations, sweating, or abdominal pain.
+Honest framing: a well-designed recent trial in a relevant population; the bioavailability and tolerability advantages over plain capsaicin are clinically meaningful.

 Benefits